Supplements for Fibromyalgia

 The studies are limited, but it's thought that L-carnitine may give some pain relief and treat other symptoms in people with fibromyalgia.

 Probiotics are dietary supplements that contain potentially beneficial bacteria or yeasts.
 They may assist with the breakdown and proper absorption of food and help improve digestive problems, such as irritable bowel syndrome (IBS) — a common symptom of fibromyalgia.
 Side effects of taking probiotics are usually mild and include gas or bloating.

 This vitamin isn't just for the bones — some researchers have attributed fibromyalgia, as well as generalized aches and pains not associated with fibromyalgia, to a vitamin D deficiency.

 An Irish study found a strong correlation between low vitamin D levels and higher rates and longer duration of generalized bone and/or muscle aches and pains, as well as with fibromyalgia-related anxiety and depression.

 Researchers believe a deficiency in magnesium (found in many green vegetables, beans and whole grains) can contribute to the muscle pain associated with fibromyalgia.

 You can take a magnesium supplement to help ensure you’re getting the recommended daily value (310 milligrams for women, 400 milligrams for men).

 This vitamin plays a significant role in the formation of red blood cells, in the health of your central nervous system, and it aids in the function of your metabolism.
 It’s water-soluble, meaning your body doesn't store it in reserves, so you need to take it in regularly.

 Since the problem with our vitamin levels lies in malabsorption, the vitamin in pill form is often not adequate enough to supply the necessary levels.
 For this reason, many doctors prescribe the vitamin as an injection.

 The use of magnesium, B12, 5-HTP, and more recently a supplement called Metanx, has produced marked improvement for me during times of chronic fatigue, pain, IBS, and the other various symptoms of fibromyalgia.

-If traditional medications have proven to be ineffective for you over time, I encourage you to talk to your doctor about supplements.
+If traditional medications have proven to be ineffective for you over time, I encourage you to talk to your doctor about using supplements for fibromyalgia.
 You never know what inexpensive solution is waiting out there to improve your quality of life.